Download as PDF

 The Baruch MPA is fully accredited by the National Association of Schools of Public Affairs and Administration (NASPAA).
 Baruch's Marxe School of Public and International Affairs is the only nonprivate school of public affairs in New York City.

 All students in the MPA program complete eight required courses and are required to earn a minimum grade point average of 3.0.
 This ensures that all students achieve a basic understanding of fundamental public administration principles and practices together with a foundation in communication skills, economic analysis, and statistical analysis.
 In addition to the required courses, students complete five elective courses chosen in consultation with their advisor.
 Students without prior professional experience will also complete an internship in a public, nonprofit, or private-sector organization.
-In their final semester, all students take the Capstone Seminar, which emphasizes the application of students knowledge and skills to specific professional situations.
+In their final semester, all students take the Capstone Seminar, which emphasizes the application of students’ knowledge and skills to specific professional situations.

 NASPAA Competencies and Master of Public Affairs (MPA) Program Learning Goals:

-Learning Goal A: Use management and leadership theories to analyze the design, operation, and governance of public and nonprofit organizations.
+a) Use management and leadership theories to analyze the design, operation, and governance of public and nonprofit organizations.

-Learning Goal A: Identify alternative policy options; assess their potential feasibility and effectiveness; describe how the policy options are expected to affect outcomes (mechanisms).
+Identify alternative policy options; assess their potential feasibility and effectiveness; describe how the policy options are expected to affect outcomes (mechanisms).

-Learning Goal A: Use social science methods to analyze, evaluate, and draw valid conclusions from data that is relevant to public policy questions, and/or decision-making situations, and or issues of public concern.
+Use social science methods to analyze, evaluate, and draw valid conclusions from data that is relevant to public policy questions, and/or decision-making situations, and or issues of public concern.

-Learning Goal A: Demonstrate an understanding of the public interest in an assignment.
+Demonstrate an understanding of the public interest in an assignment.

-Learning Goal A: Exhibit an awareness of strengths and weaknesses in verbal and written communication and articulate a plan to maximize communication effectiveness.
+Exhibit an awareness of strengths and weaknesses in verbal and written communication and articulate a plan to maximize communication effectiveness.